raspiduino/mre-sdk/README.md

 [sankalpdeveloper](https://github.com/sankalpdeveloper) who preserved this SDK.

 <hr>
 I believe that anyone have the right to develop and run their software on their devices.
-I myself has a Nokia 220 and a Nokia 225, and have wondered how to develop/crack apps on these phones since I were small :)
+I myself have a Nokia 220 and a Nokia 225, and have wondered how to develop/crack apps on these phones since I were small :)

 So that's why I made a backup here.